PankajSAgarwal/System-Design/7. Designing Twitter/Twitter.md

 **Storage Estimates** Let’s say each tweet has 140 characters and we need two bytes to store a character without compression.
 Let’s assume we need 30 bytes to store metadata with each tweet (like ID, timestamp, user ID, etc.).
 Total storage we would need:

 _100M \* (280 + 30) bytes => 30GB/day_

+What would our storage needs be for five years?
+How much storage we would need for users’ data, follows, favorites?
+We will leave this for the exercise.

+Not all tweets will have media, let’s assume that on average every fifth tweet has a photo and every tenth has a video.
+Let’s also assume on average a photo is 200KB and a video is 2MB.
+This will lead us to have 24TB of new media every day.

+_(100M/5 photos * 200KB) + (100M/10 videos * 2MB) ~= 24TB/day_

+**Bandwidth Estimates** Since total ingress is 24TB per day, this would translate into 290MB/sec.

+Remember that we have 28B tweet views per day.
+We must show the photo of every tweet (if it has a photo), but let’s assume that the users watch every 3rd video they see in their timeline.
+So, total egress will be:

+_(28B \* 280 bytes) / 86400s of text => 93MB/s_

+_\+ (28B/5 \* 200KB ) / 86400s of photos => 13GB/s_
+_\+ (28B/10/3 \* 2MB ) / 86400s of Videos => 22GB/s_

+_Total ~= 35GB/s_

+**4. System APIs**

+_💡 Once we've finalized the requirements, it's always a good idea to define the system APIs.
+This should explicitly state what is expected from the system._

+We can have SOAP or REST APIs to expose the functionality of our service.
+Following could be the definition of the API for posting a new tweet:

+_tweet(api_dev_key, tweet_data, tweet_location, user_location, media_ids)_

+**Parameters:**

+_api_dev_key_ (string): The API developer key of a registered account.
+This will be used to, among other things, throttle users based on their allocated quota.
+_tweet_data_ (string): The text of the tweet, typically up to 140 characters.
+_tweet_location_ (string): Optional location (longitude, latitude) this Tweet refers to.
+_user_location_ (string): Optional location (longitude, latitude) of the user adding the tweet.
+_media_ids_ (number[]): Optional list of media_ids to be associated with the Tweet. (all the media photo, video, etc. need to be uploaded separately).

+**Returns:** (string)
+A successful post will return the URL to access that tweet.
+Otherwise, an appropriate HTTP error is returned.

+**5. High Level System Design #**

+We need a system that can efficiently store all the new tweets, _100M/86400s => 1150_ tweets per second and read _28B/86400s => 325K_ tweets per second.
+It is clear from the requirements that this will be a read-heavy system.

+At a high level, we need multiple application servers to serve all these requests with load balancers in front of them for traffic distributions.
+On the backend, we need an efficient database that can store all the new tweets and can support a huge number of reads.
+We also need some file storage to store photos and videos.